elastic/kibana/x-pack/plugins/notifications/README.md

 ## Notifications Plugin public API

-### Setup

-The `setup` function exposes the following interface:

-- `email: Promise<IEmailService>`:
-  A service that must be obtained asynchronously, and can be used to send plain text emails.

 ### Start

 The `start` function exposes the following interface:

-- `email: Promise<IEmailService>`:
+- `email: EmailService`:
-  A service that must be obtained asynchronously, and can be used to send plain text emails.
+  A simple service that can be used to send plain text emails.

 ### Usage

-To use the exposed plugin start and setup contracts:
+To use the exposed plugin start contract:

 1. Make sure `notifications` is in your `optionalPlugins` in the `kibana.json` file: